 Which America Do You Celebrate?
 I wrote this four years ago when the idea of Trump as president seemed a joke, but the joke was on us.
 Just since 2016, it’s nostalgia.

-June 13th, 2016, I got up early Sunday morning, hours before the full horror of the murders at Pulse, Orlando’s lively gay nightclub, were known.
+June 13th, 2016, I got up early Sunday morning, hours before we learned the full horror of the murders at Pulse, Orlando’s lively gay nightclub.
 For the rest of the morning, it was like an ugly storm that would not let up.

-Ironically, this was a day I set aside to write about Fourth of July, Independence Day, fireworks planned for Roosevelt Island, yet here I was miserably distracted by contemporary fireworks that continue to upset our nation in its 240th year.
+Ironically, this day was set aside for writing about Fourth of July, Independence Day, fireworks planned for Roosevelt Island, yet here I was, distracted another mass killing upsetting our nation in its 240th year.

 More assorted ideas…

 When I was a kid, my dad drove us to the county fairgrounds in Montrose, Pennsylvania, and allowed my brothers, sister and me to sit on the roof of his car while fireworks lit up the night sky.